MattiDoubleU/WSAA/Assignments/README.md

     Marks: Marks will be given for the functionality and layout of the code; I do expect minimal comments to indicate you know what the program is doing.

-Summary: For this assignment, I first created a private repository named "MattiDoubleU/Testrepository-for-WSAA" and added the source file "wsaa-andrew-code.txt".
+**Summary**: For this assignment, I first created a private repository named "MattiDoubleU/Testrepository-for-WSAA" and added the source file "wsaa-andrew-code.txt".
 Initially, the code only replaced instances of 'Andrew' when it appeared as a standalone word.
 Using regular expressions I modified the logic to also replace any occurrence of 'Andrew', including case-insensitive matches and instances where it appeared as part of a larger word.
 Additionally, I created a separate config.py file, following the approach demonstrated in the lecture.
 Like in the previous assignment, I used an ```if``` statement for basic error handling and I have also pushed the output text wsaa-andrew-code.txt to the repo for demonstration purposes.

 ### References: